 Hybrid Publishing

-Hybrid publishing is a somewhat newer option that exists somewhere between traditional and independent publishing.
-It can be a bit confusing or even controversial because there is no universal definition.
-There are many different hybrid models, so if you are interested in a particular hybrid publisher, we definitely recommend further research into their structure and terms to see if this is best for you.
+There are many different hybrid and partner models though, so if you are interested in a particular hybrid publisher, we definitely recommend further research into their structure and terms to see if this is best for you.

 There may be submission guidelines, and the company may retain the right to direct the editorial and creative process.
 Some may make deals with traditional publishers, requiring authors to pay more upfront but yield higher royalties in the end.
 Overall, most hybrid publishers offer a partnership agreement, providing authors some in-house editorial and distribution support, as well as share in the book’s profits.